peterfab9845/WebCheckers/docs/DesignDoc.md

 ## Definition of MVP

 For this project, the minimum viable product is the capability to play a complete game of checkers.
-This involves signing in, starting a game, viewing the board, moving pieces, capturing the opponent's pieces, and finally, finishing the game by winning, losing, resigning, or a tie.
+This involves signing in, starting a game, viewing the board, moving pieces, capturing the opponent's pieces, and finally, finishing the game by winning, losing, resigning, or getting a tie.

 ## MVP Features

-> Player Sign-in
+* Player Sign-in

-> > As a Player I want to sign-in so that I can play a game of checkers.
+  * As a Player, I want to sign-in so that I can play a game of checkers.

-> Start a Game

-> > As a Player I want to start a game so that I can play checkers with an opponent.

-> Start a Game
+* Start a Game

-> > As a Player I want to start a game so that I can play checkers with an opponent.
+  * As a Player, I want to start a game so that I can play checkers with an opponent.

-> Epic: Piece Movement
+* Epic: Piece Movement

-> > As a Player I want to play a game of checkers so that I have fun.
+  * As a Player, I want to move pieces to play a game of checkers so that I have fun.

-> > Allowed Spaces

-> > > As a Player I want to get feedback when I drag a piece so that I know where I am allowed to put it down.

-> > Piece Capture

-> > > As a Player I want to capture the other player's pieces so that I can progress in the game.

-> > Forced Moves

-> > > As a Player I want to be informed when I am required to make a move so that I don’t try to make a different move than I need to.

-> Epic: Game State
+* Epic: Game State

-> > The player needs to know the state of the game and what they can do next.
+  * As a Player, I need to know the state of the game and what I can do next.

-> > Game Endings
+  * Game Endings

-> > > As a Player I want to know when the game is over so that I don't try to continue playing.
+    *  As a Player, I want to know when the game is over so that I don't try to continue playing.

 ## Roadmap of Enhancements

-> Epic: Save Management

-> > The player must be able to choose when they want to save a game and look at them later.

-> > Listing Saved Games

-> > > As a Player I want to view the games which I have saved so that I can choose which one to watch.

-> > Saving a Game

-> > > As a Player I want to decide, at the end of a game, to save it so that I can review it at a later date.

-> > Deleting a Game

-> > > As a Player I want to delete a game I have saved so that it does not clutter up my list of saved games.

-> Epic: Artificial Intelligence
+* Epic: Artificial Intelligence

-> > As a Player I want to play against a computer player so that I can play checkers without needing another player to play against.
+  * As a Player, I want to play against a computer player so that I can play checkers without needing another person to play against.

-> > Movement
+  * Piece Movement

-> > > As an AI I want to move checkers so that the game can be played.

-> > Location Take Over

-> > > As an AI I want to take positions so that I can win.
+    * As an AI, I want to be able to move pieces like a human player so that I can play checkers.

-> > AI Learning
+  * AI Learning

-> > > As an AI I want to Learn from mistakes so that I can win every game.
+    * As an AI, I want to learn from mistakes so that I can win every game.

-> > Easy AI Extra

-> > > As an easy AI I want to make jokes so that the player is entertained.

-> Player Selection
+  * Player Selection

-> > As a Player I want to choose an AI so that I can play a game of checkers against it.
+    * As a Player, I want to choose an AI so that I can play a game of checkers against it.

+* Epic: Game Saves

+  * Save Management

+    * As a Player, I want to save games and then look at them later.

-> Epic: Watching a Saved Game
+  * Watching a Saved Game

-> > The player must be able to pick a saved game and watch the playthrough.
+    * As a Player, I want to choose a saved game and watch the play-through.

-> > Viewing a Game

-> > > As a Player I want to see the replayed game in a similar setting to where it was played originally so that I can easily track the movements and game status.

-> > Play and Pause

-> > > As a Player I want to pause and resume watching a replay game so that I can stop to analyze a position or practice my own playing.
+	* As a Player, I want to pause and resume watching a replay game so that I can stop to analyze a position or think about my own next move.

-> > Speed Controls

-> > > As a Player I want to control the speed of playback of a game so that I can slow it down and look carefully or go quickly through and get the basic idea of the game.

-> > Player Information

-> > > As a Player watching a game, I want to be told the names of each player in the game so that I know who I am watching.
+    * As a Player watching a game, I want to be told the names of each player in the game so that I know who I am watching.

 # Application Domain